Anterolateral Ankle Impingement

 Operative Treatment

-Arthroscopic Cleaning-out of Anterolateral Ankle Impingement
+Arthroscopic Surgery for Anterolateral Ankle Impingement

 Placing an arthroscope inside the ankle joint allows the surgeon to inspect the entire ankle joint, which is a tremendous advantage in the event that there are other problems elsewhere in the ankle.
 It also permits direct visualization of the impinging soft-tissue scar when the foot is flexed up (dorsiflexed).
 Sometimes, the repetitive jamming will have caused some of the cartilage on the outside of the talus (lower bone of the ankle) to be worn away.
 Sometimes, other ankle problems such as a talar osteochondral lesion or ankle instability will also be found present and will need to be addressed surgically at the same time.